 As time goes by, except the weird feeling that we don’t see each other very often, it surely improves efficiency for remote working.
-Standup meeting is also a point where we can report yesterday’s milestones.
+Standup meeting is also the time where we can report yesterday’s milestones.

 There was a short period of time we tried to have a standup meeting every two days, and it turned out it is still better to put a little bit pressure in order to have better working performance.

 Donuts is a third-party application within Slack.
-It can randomly create a meeting and provide interesting activities and topics to talk about based on team members’ time zones.
+It can randomly create a meeting and provide interesting topics for users to talk about.

 At Giftpack, we use Donuts as ice-breakers for new onboarding members.
 It can drastically reduce the time needed to know each other.
 We also see it as a chance to continue pairing up weekly and arranging the schedule for psychological counseling.
 This can make sure team members know people who are both in and outside their teams.